JanPSchwarz/Space-Website/README.md

 # Frontend Mentor - Space tourism website solution

-This is a solution to the [Space tourism website challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/space-tourism-multipage-website-gRWj1URZ3).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+Here is my solution to the [Space tourism website challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/space-tourism-multipage-website-gRWj1URZ3)

+Frontend Mentor provided me with professional Figma Designs, data in JSON and pictures.

-### The challenge
+### The Challenge

 Users should be able to: